 - Demonstrate management of wounds to the abdomen and genitourinary system.

-- Demonstrate management of a painful, swollen, or deformed extremity.
+- Demonstrate management of orthopedic trauma.

 - Demonstrate the steps in the emergency medical care of soft-tissue injuries.

 - Demonstrate management of head, face, neck, and spine injuries.

 - Demonstrate management of central nervous system injuries and resulting complications.